University Policies

 Period of time after an employee has been informed in writing by a supervisor that employment from the University will be terminated by a specific future date.

 Pay issued to an employee when employment has been terminated from the University for a reason other than a for-cause employment termination, resignation, retirement or position elimination.
-Pay will be issued to an employee for a specific period of time as stated in this policy.
+Pay will be issued to an employee for a specific period of time as outlined in this policy instead of providing the minimum Notice period prior to termination.

 5.0 Responsibilities

 All individuals to whom this policy applies are responsible for becoming familiar with and following this policy.
-University supervisors are responsible for promoting the understanding of this policy and for taking appropriate steps to help ensure compliance with it.
+University supervisors and employees with student oversight duties are responsible for promoting the understanding of this policy and for taking appropriate steps to ensure and enforce compliance with it.
 Additional responsibilities include:

 Supervisor:

-Upon receiving approval to involuntarily end employment, the supervisor will meet with the employee to notify the employee in accordance with this policy.
+Upon receiving approval from University Human Resources Employee and Labor Relations to involuntarily end employment, the supervisor will meet with the employee and issue written notification to the employee in accordance with this policy.

 Employee:

-Upon receiving notice, the employee may discuss next steps with human resources in the department or University Human Resources.
+Upon receiving notice, the employee may discuss next steps with their Human Resources Representative in their department or University Human Resources Employee and Labor Relations.

 6.0 Consequences for Violating this Policy